juanjosemorales/enflux_projects/README.md

 # Enflux Projects

-Please go inside each subdirectory for information on how to build each of the projects here.
+Please go inside each subdirectory for information on how to build and run each of the projects here.